Genoa CFC: Colours, badge and nicknames

 As Genoa was a British-run club, the first ever colours were those of the England national football team.
 Not long into the club's footballing history, the kit was changed to white and blue stripes in 1899; the blue was chosen to represent the sea as Genoa is a port city.
-In 1901 the club finally settled for their most famous red and blue halves shirt, this gained them the nickname of rossoblù together with Bologna, Cagliari and many more minor clubs.
+In 1901 the club finally settled for their most famous red and blue halves shirt, this gained them the nickname of rossoblù.

 One of the nicknames of Genoa is Il Grifone which means "the griffin"; this is derived from the coat of arms belonging to the city of Genoa.
 The coat of arms features two golden griffins, either side of the Saint George's Cross.
 As well as being present on both the flag and coat of arms of the city of Genoa, the cross is evocative of the club's English founders.
 St. George was also the patron saint of the former Republic of Genoa.
 The actual club badge of Genoa Cricket and Football Club is heavily derived from the city coat of arms, but also incorporated the club's red and blue colours.